-Workers' Compensation and Disability- As a state employee, you may be eligible to receive workers' compensation benefits if you incur a job-related injury or illness.
+Workers' Compensation and Disability

+As a State employee, you may be eligible to receive workers' compensation benefits if you incur a job-related injury or illness.
 These benefits may include medical benefits and, if you are unable to work, income maintenance benefits.

-A workers' compensation claim must be filed whenever an employee suffers an on the job injury, whether or not the employee plans to seek medical treatment.
-You should immediately report any on the job injury or incident to your supervisor, regardless of its severity, and complete the appropriate form (C-1 Form) within seven days of the incident.
-This form can be requested from your supervisor or downloaded from the State Risk Management website at http://risk.state.nv.us/.
+You must notify your supervisor of any work-related accident, injury or illness within 7 days of the incident, in writing by completing the appropriate form (C-1 Form).
+In any case, if the accident or injury is minor or major, you must notify your supervisor.
+The C-1 form can be requested from your supervisor or downloaded from the State Risk Management website at: risk.nv.gov.
 You have 90 days from the filing of the C-1 form to seek medical treatment.

-If you seek medical treatment, you must notify your supervisor and use a Workers' Compensation medical provider designated by the State and Claim Compensation/Physician's Report of Initial Treatment (C-4 Form) must be completed and signed by the physician.
-The State will not assume responsibility for payment of medical treatment if a non-contracted provider is used.
-The C-4 Form must be filed within 90 days after the date of accident/injury and presented to your agency as soon as possible.
-Upon receipt of the C-4 Form, and within six working days, your agency will complete and file the Employer's Report of Industrial Injury (C-3 Form).
-A list of designated medical providers is available on the State Risk Management website at http://risk.state.nv.us/.
+If you seek medical treatment, you must notify your supervisor and use a Workers' Compensation medical provider designated by the State and a Claim for Compensation/Physician's Report of Initial Treatment (C-4 Form) must be completed and signed by the physician.
+A list of designated medical providers is available on the State Risk Management website: risk.nv.gov.
+The C-4 Form must be filed within 90 days after the date of accident/injury and submitted to your agency as soon as possible.
+Upon receipt of the C-4 Form, and within 6 working days, your agency will complete and submit the Employer's Report of Industrial Injury (C-3 Form).

-In accordance with the State's Early Return to Work Program, if you are temporarily unable to perform your normal job duties, your agency will attempt to place you in a temporary modified duty assignment that conforms to your work restrictions.
-(NAC 284.600-284.6012) State employees have re-employment rights to a position for which they qualify and their permanent limits do not preclude them from performing the essential functions.
+In accordance with the State's Early Return to Work Program, if you are temporarily unable to perform your normal job duties, your agency will attempt to place you in a temporary modified duty assignment that accommodates your work restrictions.
+(NAC 284.600-284.6012) State employees have re-employment rights to a position for which they qualify and their permanent restrictions do not preclude them from performing the essential functions of the job.
 The position must be at or below their pre-injury position grade level.
 (NAC 284.6014-284.6019)